Where innovation goes, questions will follow.

 You don’t get wet!
 Our Cryosauna uses liquid nitrogen to dramatically reduce the air temperature around your body; inducing your natural responses to drastic fluctuations in temperature.
-Our Cryosauna also offers optional heat settings for further comfort before and after your session.
+Our Cryosauna also offers optional heat settings for further comfort before your session.

 How will I feel after a session?

 While individual results may vary, many clients express immediate positive results after completing a session.
 We consistently hear surprise and excitement from clients getting relief from sore muscles and joint pain, along with an increase in energy and overall well-being.

 Are there any limitations regarding the use of the Cryosauna?